 Homemade Marinara Sauce Recipe with Basil

-Making your own marinara sauce is so simple and to us, tastes much brighter and more fresh than what you can buy at the store.
-It’s easy to store in the refrigerator or even the freezer.
+Making marinara sauce is so simple, and it tastes much brighter and more fresh than what you can buy at the store.

 You Will Need